exakat/exakat-docs/Reference/Rulesets.rst

 * :ref:`throw-was-an-expression`
 * :ref:`enum-usage`
 * :ref:`No anchor for Php/FilesFullPath <no-anchor-for-php-filesfullpath>`
+* :ref:`No anchor for Php/FinalConstant <no-anchor-for-php-finalconstant>`

-.. _compatibilityphp73:
+.. _ruleset-compatibilityphp73:

 CompatibilityPHP73
 ++++++++++++++++++

 This ruleset centralizes all analysis for the migration from PHP 7.2 to 7.3.

-Total : 20 analysis
+Total : 21 analysis

 * :ref:`new-functions-in-php-7.3`
 * :ref:`unknown-pcre2-option`